March 31, 2020

 High School Buses

-The past two school years we have offered two High School morning bus options.
-As the program has been well received and supported by the High School community.
-We will continue to offer it for the upcoming school year.
+We will continue to offer two High School morning bus options.
+The first morning High School buses will start at 6:40 AM; the second buses will start at 7:40 AM, as they do now.
 Please be sure to register your High School student by the deadline for transportation in order to be able to take advantage of either the first or second AM bus runs.
 As long as your student is registered, he or she can take either bus to school.

 Safety of our students is the foremost priority of the transportation program.
 This includes at their bus stop, while riding on the bus, and as students embark and disembark from the bus.
 For this reason we require Kindergarten, Grade 1 and Grade 2 students to be discharged at their same daily bus stop to a parent or caregiver who is known to the driver.
 Alternatively, a Kindergartner, first grader or second grader may be accompanied by an older sibling in Grade 4 or Grade 5.
 When that sibling is not on the bus on any day, an adult known to us must be present at the stop to meet the younger student.
 If there is no one waiting to accompany the Kindergartner, First or Second grader at the stop, that student will remain on the bus and be brought back to his or her school.

 Please be sure to make these arrangements for your child as you prepare for the upcoming school year.